Why carry an IDP while driving in Qatar?

 The Top Destinations in Qatar

-As the richest country in the world, Qatar does not disappoint.
+As one of the richest countries in the world, Qatar does not disappoint.
 Not only does it have a high Human Development Index, but it also hosts numerous flagship destinations and attractions that make Qatar an iconic nation.
 If you’re planning on visiting Qatar soon, here are some of the most interesting sites that you can drive to.

 Katara Cultural Village